maptalks/maptalks.three/API.md

 In theory, you can customize any graphics component you need.
 Of course, it requires you to be familiar with three.js

-## Tips

-There is no sharing of WebGL context between different threelayer layers, so you'd better complete the rendering of all graphics on one threelayer layer.

-Because the normal 3D relationship rendering cannot be maintained between multiple threelayer layers at present